ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 Currently, there is no theme for codenames used for MediaCow Touch Mini devices.
 A lot of these device ideas would receive special codenames.

-- MediaCow Touch Mini SP7021 - "Curitiba"
+- MediaCow Touch Mini SP7021 - "Floyds Knobs"

 #### MediaCow Micro